-Vitamin D can be neuroprotective and is a cornerstone for brain health.
+Vitamin D can be neuroprotective and plays a critical role in neuroinflammation.
 A deficiency has shown to exacerbate post-concussive inflammation (6, 7, 8).

 Foods sources of vitamin D include fatty fish, fortified foods, liver, and egg yolks.
 It is challenging to get enough vitamin D from foods alone so supplementing may be necessary.

 Always get your vitamin D level checked prior to supplementing.

 Omega-3 for Brain Injury

 Omega-3 fatty acids are essential for optimal brain health and can reduce brain inflammation after brain injury.
 They can improve learning, memory, cognition, and even blood flow in the brain (9).

 Omega-3 fatty acids are found in fatty fish like salmon, mackerel, anchovies, sardines, and herring (also known as S.M.A.S.H fish).

 Plant based sources include flax seeds, chia seeds, and walnuts.